SriramVarmat/FoodX/README.md

 # Foodx
-It is a oline food delivery website
+It is a online food delivery website